WHY DOES MY NECK HURT SO MUCH

 Why Does My Neck Hurt So Much in Lyme Disease?

 “Why does my neck hurt so much?”
-For many people with Lyme disease, neck pain isn’t just uncomfortable — it becomes one of the most persistent and overwhelming symptoms.
+For many people with Lyme disease, neck pain becomes one of the most persistent and disruptive symptoms.

 Some describe aching stiffness at the base of the skull.
-Others feel burning along the spine, pressure behind the head, or pain that radiates into the shoulders.
-Many wake up feeling like their neck “locked” during the night or notice they cannot sit upright for long before the pain builds.
+Others feel burning along the spine, pressure behind the head, or pain radiating into the shoulders.
+Many wake up feeling like their neck “locked” overnight or notice they cannot sit upright for long before symptoms intensify.

-This isn’t ordinary muscle tension.
-Lyme-related neck pain has distinct features with clear physiologic explanations.
+This is not always ordinary muscle tension.
+Lyme-related neck pain may involve multiple overlapping physiologic mechanisms.

-Lyme disease can affect multiple structures in the neck at the same time, creating a combination of inflammation, nerve irritation, and muscular tension.
+Lyme disease can affect several structures in the neck simultaneously, creating a combination of inflammation, nerve irritation, muscle tension, and autonomic dysfunction.

 1. Meningeal Irritation

-(For additional information, see the Mayo Clinic explanation of meningeal inflammation.)
+For additional information, see the Mayo Clinic overview of meningeal inflammation.

 2. Cervical Spine Inflammation